theoxo/theoxo.github.io/_posts/2019-07-06-a-laymans-introduction-to-memory-consistency.md

 <br>
 <p>
-Clearly, memory consistency is the act of keeping memory consistent, but what exactly do we mean by <i>consistent</i>?
+Clearly, memory consistency is the act of keeping memory consistent, but what exactly do we mean by <em>consistent</em>?
 To me, there are two criteria for shared memory to be considered consistent:
 <ol>
   <li> Given the program, it is at any given time possible to reason <b> accurately</b>, though perhaps <b> not precisely</b>, about what state the memory is in. </li>
   <li> There are mechanisms to narrow the precision of this if needed. </li>
 </ol>
-Reasonably, we then need to define some form of <i> model </i> to help us achieve this.
-Specifically, this model should tell us in no uncertain terms what behaviour is–and what isn't– allowed in a multi-threaded, shared-memory environment, so that we can use this model, compare our program to it, and figure out what possible outcomes are permitted by the hardware.
+Reasonably, we then need to define some form of <em> model </em> to help us achieve this.
+Specifically, this model should tell us in no uncertain terms what behaviour is–and what isn't–allowed in a multi-threaded, shared-memory environment, so that we can use this model, compare our program to it, and figure out what possible outcomes are permitted by the hardware.
 </p>
 <p>